-During my investigations immediately following the WM seizure, I find it more than suspicious that OTS ombudsman was more interested in finding out who I was and if had a website after I informed him that I would go public with the WaMu scam.
-Furthermore, I find it suspect that the FDIC continued to pass the buck and evade my questions.
+I find it suspicious that OTS ombudsman was more interested in finding out who I was and if had a website after I informed him that I would go public with the WaMu scam.
 I advise anyone who was a WM shareholder to call the Office of Thrift Supervision at 800-842-6929, but don't expect a response.
 They have the phones manned with people who will direct your questions about WM to the Office of the Comptroller of the Currency.
 They are basically passing the buck.
 The OTS seized WM not the OCC.
 Demand shareholders get paid a fair price for WM.
 I would estimate that price to be that paid by TPG in the Spring or \$8.75 per share.